 As an example:

-WHEN [ Button Asset ] [ is pressed ] --> THEN [ Asset Grid ] [ Asset Grid category ] --> [ Scroll to an item ]
+WHEN [ Button Asset ] [Button Asset trigger category] [ is pressed ] --> THEN [ Asset Grid ] [ Asset Grid action category ] --> [ Scroll to an item ]

-Meaning when the Button Asset is pressed it will then make the Asset Grid Collection scroll to the specified item.
+In other words, when the Button Asset is pressed, the Asset Grid Collection will scroll to the specified item.

 Don't hesitate to use this kind of language when you want to communicate with our Support Team!
 It will make things easier to express and understand for both parties.